astronomer/docs/learn/cleanup-dag-tutorial.md

 The following tables in the database are at risk of becoming too large over time:

+- `dag_run`
 - `job`
+- `log`
-- `dag_run`
+- `rendered_task_instance_fields`
 - `task_instance`
-- `log`
-- `dags`
-- `task_reschedule`
-- `task_fail`
+- `xcom`

 To keep your Airflow environment running at optimal performance, you can clean the metadata DB using the Airflow CLI `airflow db clean` command.
-This command was created as a way to safely clean up your metadata DB without modifying it directly, as this can cause dependency issues and corrupt your Airflow instance.
+This command was created as a way to safely clean up your metadata DB without querying it directly.
 This tutorial walks you through how to implement a cleanup DAG in Airflow so that you can clean your database using the command directly from the Airflow UI.

 :::danger